silvacms/documentation/source/silva/buildout/extending.rst

      products +=
          ${distros-extra:location}

-  You can use more than one URL of course.
+  You can use a list of URLs on multiple lines to install multiples products.

 * Software coming from a Subversion repository: